Loading...

 Pair with Protein

-Include a source of protein with your meal, such as a handful of nuts or a boiled egg, to help slow down the absorption of sugar into your bloodstream.
+Include a source of protein like a handful of nuts or a boiled egg alongside your tea and biscuit.
+Protein can help slow down the absorption of sugar.

 Drink Unsweetened Tea